dankelley/dankelley.github.io/_posts/2014-02-23-oce-translations.md

 tools::update_pkg_po(".")
 {% endhighlight %}

-This create entries like the following in the file ``po/R-oce.pot``:
+This create a file that has entries for all errors, warnings, and messages, as well as for ``gettext()`` entries.
+The file will be named ``po/R-oce.pot``, and will contain entry pairs such as the following.
 {% highlight bash linenos=table %}
 msgid "Depth"
 msgstr ""
 {% endhighlight %}
-The first of these is a key, and the second will be a replacement string (discussed presently).
+The first of these is a key, and the second is a replacement string (discussed presently).
+The details of the file format, and much else relating to ``gettext`` are available at the [GNU site](http://www.gnu.org/software/gettext/manual/gettext.html).

 ### Step 4